0xm00n/parameter-golf/records/track_non_record_16mb/2026-03-31_LegendreGPT/README.md

 **Subformer** (Reid et al., 2021) showed that sandwich-style sharing (independent first/last layers, shared middle) works better than uniform sharing.
 I use the same structure.

-**PR #831 in this repo** ("Why Novel Architectures Fail at 16MB") found that 6 tested innovations failed because they couldn't co-optimize throughput and quantization.
-LegendreGPT avoids this: weight generation happens once per layer, and the resulting weights are standard dense matrices. torch.compile, tensor cores, and INT8 quantization all work unchanged.
-The novelty is in how weights are stored, not in the forward pass.

 ## What I'd Try Next

 - **2D compression:** Legendre polynomials for the depth axis, DCT for the width axis.
 Could push dim to 1024+ in 16 MB.